mondele/btt-writer-docs/docs/tStart.rst

 3. The new translation project opens showing the Chapter or Story view.
 If you choose an Open Bible Stories project, it opens to the first paragraph of The Creation.

-How do I select the source text?
+How do I select or change the source text?
 -----------------------------------------------------

 You can select and/or change your source text whenever you use BTT Writer.
 When first creating a new project, you *must* select a source text language.
 This is the text you will be translating *from*.